chostett/illuminesce/content/blog/posts/2024-01-21-Interface-Drama-Master-List-Update/index.md

 title: 'Interface Drama Master List Update: A Date with Death and More'
 slug: 2024-01-21-Interface-Drama-Master-List-Update
 date: '2024-01-21'
+description: 'A Date with Death, Another Lost Phone, HRT Simulator 2023, INFINITE RED and more.'
+image: ''
 tags:
   - cohost
   - interface-drama